-The proportion of employees who belonged to a trade union in larger workplaces was 33% in 2014, compared with 16% in the workplaces with less than 50 employees.
-About 60% of
+The proportion of employees who belonged to a trade union in larger workplaces was 32.7% in 2015, compared with 15.8% in the workplaces with less than 50 employees.
+About 58.5% of employees in larger workplaces reported that a trade union was present, compared with 25.4% in smaller workplaces.

-The proportion of employees who had their pay affected by a collective agreement was around 39% in larger workplaces, compared with 15% in workplaces with less than 50 employees (Table 1.10).
+The proportion of employees who had their pay affected by a collective agreement was around 38.7% in larger workplaces, compared with 16% in workplaces with less than 50 employees (Table 1.10).